Art of ancient Egypt: C. IEarly Dynastic Period (3100–2685 BC)

+Limestone head of an early Egyptian king, The Petrie Museum.
+Modern scholars have considered the stone bust to depict an Early Dynastic or Old Kingdom pharaoh.

 Old Kingdom (2686–2181 BC)

 Princess Nefertiabet, likely daughter of Khufu, from her Giza tomb (2590-2565 BC).
 Louvre Museum E 15591.

 The Old Kingdom of Egypt is the period spanning c.
 2686–2181 BC.
 It is also known as the "Age of the Pyramids" or the "Age of the Pyramid Builders", as it encompasses the reigns of the great pyramid builders of the Fourth Dynasty.
 King Sneferu perfected the art of pyramid-building and the pyramids of Giza were constructed under the kings Khufu, Khafre and Menkaure.
 Egypt attained its first sustained peak of civilization, the first of three so-called "Kingdom" periods (followed by the Middle Kingdom and New Kingdom) which mark the high points of civilization in the lower Nile Valley.